Store detective

-A store detective (also known as Asset Protection Investigator, undercover shopper, Loss Prevention Detective, and Asset Protection Specialist) is a person employed by a company to work for or run a loss prevention or asset protection department.
-They detect and prevent theft (commonly known as shoplifting), reduce shrink, and manage the security and safety of a store.
-While in the early days of the profession, store detective were solely employed for theft prevention, in modern times, they are generally in charge of the entire safety, security, auditing, and compliance programs of a store.
+A store detective (also known as asset protection investigator, asset protection specialist, or loss prevention detective) is a person employed by a company as part of their loss prevention or asset protection department.
+They detect and prevent retail theft, reduce shrink, and help manage the security and safety of a store.

-Most famously, store detectives detect and prevent theft by using CCTV or patrolling the store in plain clothes to identify members of the public who are stealing from the store.
+Store detectives detect and prevent theft by monitoring CCTV and patrolling the store in plain clothes to identify individuals who are attempting to shoplift.
 They also work to find ways to reduce operational and internal shrink through process improvement.
-Some loss prevention employees may be uniformed, although most are plainclothes.

-Store detectives are still very common and are used in almost all locations of big-box stores or department stores.
-Some companies, like Target and Macy's, employ both undercover and uniformed store detectives.
+Store detectives are used in many big-box stores and department stores.
+Some companies, like Target and Macy's, employ both undercover store detectives and uniformed security guards.

 Overview

-Store detectives may be self-employed on a contract basis but most are employees of the retailer, or of a security firm with an outsourcing arrangement with the retailer, or of an agency with a similar agreement.
+Store detectives may be self-employed on a contract basis, but most are employees of the retailer, a security firm that has an outsourcing arrangement with the retailer, or of an agency with a similar agreement.

+The key difference between a store detective and a security guard is that a store detective's role is covert, and usually prioritizes apprehending an individual after they have committed a theft instead of actively deterring theft from taking place.
+A store detective's job usually involves monitoring the store via CCTV surveillance or physical presence on the sales floor to watch for shoplifters.
+Most retailers require store detectives to observe an individual enter the store or department, select merchandise, conceal the merchandise they had selected if such is to occur, and attempt to exit the store without making any attempt to purchase the item or items they have selected before intervening.
+If all of these steps are observed, they may attempt to detain the individual as they exit the store.

-The job involves patrolling stores in the role of an ordinary shopper, watching for shoplifters.
-The detective observes any shopper behaving suspiciously and keeps a mental record of such observations.
-The objective of the store detective is to observe a complete crime taking place.
-They achieve this by observing a shoplifter approaching an item, appropriating the item (picking it up), concealing the item (not always) and leaving the store having not paid for said item.
-The key difference between a store detective and a security guard is that the former's role is covert.
-If they observe an individual shoplifting, they may detain them as they attempt to exit the store or apprehend the suspect(s) during the theft.
-Laws vary greatly from jurisdiction to jurisdiction regarding what constitutes the crime of shoplifting and how a suspect may be detained/arrested.
-In Canada, detectives may arrest the individual utilizing powers given to them by the Criminal Code.
-In the United States, each state has different but similar shopkeeper's privilege laws that allow the arrest and detainment of shoplifters.
+Laws vary greatly from jurisdiction to jurisdiction regarding how a suspect may be detained or arrested.
+In Canada, detectives may perform a Citizen's arrest on an individual, utilizing powers given to them by the Criminal Code.
+In the United States, shopkeeper's privilege laws that allow the detainment of shoplifters often vary by state.
+Store detectives often work closely with local law enforcement to help apprehend shoplifters and prevent theft.

 It is standard practice that stores require their detectives to have stable work histories and no criminal record.
 Common backgrounds include the armed services, fire and rescue services, security and policing.
 In the UK, distance learning courses in store detection are offered by many organizations and the store detective must be in receipt of an SIA (Security Industry Agency) license.
-Training in security management studies is available from numerous training providers – at various levels.
+Training in security management studies is available from numerous training providers at various levels.
 In the US, many states require store detectives to be licensed security officers.